YU-Zhejian/yuzj_linux_workshop/lab4/Readme.md

 # Lab 4: Build Linux Kernel from Scratch

+Version 1.0.

 This lab allows you to build a Linux kernel from scratch and run it using PC emulators.

 **WARNING**: This lab is tough for those who do not have experience in operating systems.

-**NOTE**: The success construction of the Linux kernel largely depends on multiple factors like the version of compilers, the kernel version of the hosting system, and architecture of the host machine, etc. This lab was tested on:
+**NOTE**: The success construction of the Linux kernel largely depends on multiple factors like the version of compilers, the kernel version of the hosting system, and architecture of the host machine, etc.
-- Linux Mint 21.3 machine with `11.4.0-1ubuntu1~22.04` GCC and `6.5.0-41-generic` kernel of architecture `x86_64`.
-- Debian Testing with `Debian 13.3.0-1` GCC and `Debian 6.5.6-1` kernel of architecture `x86_64`.

 **NOTE**: This version uses the earliest supporting LTS kernel, 4.19, whose End-Of-Life is at 2024/12.
 In case of errors, consult documentation [here](https://www.kernel.org/doc/html/v4.19/).